bombasticSlacks/Aspirant/Game/Enchanter.md

 ### Basic
 #### Amateur Enchanting
 If your character has [Attuned](Magic-Training#Attuned), your character can perform [Ritual](Ritual) to:

-Imbue magic into items of a temporary nature (comestibles, munitions), or single use magic into a permanent item.
+* Imbue magic into items of a temporary nature (comestibles, munitions).
+* Imbue single use magic into a permanent item.

 #### Bewitched
-You can enchant people.
+You can enchant people as you can permanent items.

 #### Hallowed Ground
-You can enchant places.
+You can enchant places as you can permanent items.

 ---
 ### Advanced
 #### Expert Enchanting
 If your character has [Amateur Enchanting](#Amateur%20Enchanting) training, your character can perform [Ritual](Ritual) to:

-Imbue magic into permanent items.
+* Imbue magic into permanent items.
 The magics effect must be aligned with the item in question.

 #### Invigorated Enchantment
-You can enchant items twice.
+You can enchant an item twice.

 ### Master

 #### Master Enchanting
 If your character has [Expert Enchanting](#Expert%20Enchanting) training, your character can perform [Ritual](Ritual) to:

-When imbuing things with magic, the enchantments do not need to be related to the items' function.
+* When imbuing things with magic, the enchantments do not need to be related to the items' function.